AdamBoley/Project-Beergate/README.md

 All Python validation was carried out with the [PEP8 Validator](http://pep8online.com/)

 All Python files in the project were validated.

+Validation was carried out by direct source code checking

 #### Beergate settings.py

+Validation returned 5 'Line Too Long' errors.
+These relate to long value names in the AUTH_PASSWORD_VALIDATORS dictionary, and a long value for the STATICFILES_STORAGE.
+Since this is the settings file, applying strictly correct formatting could damage the project, so they were left uncorrected.

 #### Beergate urls.py

 #### Reviews admin.py